CodePMP: Scalable Preference Model Pretraining for Large Language Model Reasoning

 \section{Introduction}

-Large language models (LLMs) have made remarkable progress in natural language understanding and generation, benefiting from scalable pretraining and finetuning techniques like supervised finetuning (SFT)~\citep{wang2022self,wang2023making} and Reinforcement Learning from Human Feedback (RLHF)~\citep{bai2022training,lightman2023let,bai2022constitutional,gulcehre2023reinforced,schulman2017proximal,rafailov2024direct}.
-However, enhancing LLMs' reasoning abilities, particularly in complex logical and mathematical tasks, remains a significant challenge~\citep{wang2023math,zhang2024unveiling}.
-Although RLHF is effective, it relies heavily on high-quality preference data, which is costly and labor-intensive to annotate~\citep{cobbe2021training,zheng2024judging}.
-This limitation impedes the scalability of reward model (RM) finetuning, which is essential for guiding LLMs toward optimal outputs.
+Large language models (LLMs) have achieved remarkable progress in natural language understanding and generation, driven by advancements in scalable pretraining and finetuning techniques, including supervised finetuning (SFT)~\citep{wang2022self,wang2023making} and Reinforcement Learning from Human Feedback (RLHF)~\citep{bai2022training,lightman2023let,bai2022constitutional,gulcehre2023reinforced,schulman2017proximal,rafailov2024direct}.
+Despite these advances, enhancing LLMs' reasoning capabilities, particularly for complex logical and mathematical tasks, remains a significant challenge~\citep{wang2023math,zhang2024unveiling}.
+While RLHF has proven effective for improving model performance, its efficacy is constrained by the availability of high-quality preference data, which is expensive and labor-intensive to collect~\citep{cobbe2021training,zheng2024judging}.
+This limitation impedes the scalability of reward model (RM) finetuning, which is instrumental in guiding LLMs toward optimal outputs.

 To alleviate this issue, prior works like Anthropic's Preference Model Pretraining (PMP)~\citep{askell2021general} have proposed improving reward modeling data efficiency by pretraining preference models on large-scale preference data from public sources like Reddit and Wikipedia, followed by an efficient finetuning on limited high-quality human-annotated data.
 However, this approach is less effective for reasoning tasks due to the scarcity of reasoning preference pairs available online.
-Compared to other tasks, manually annotating preference data for reasoning is inherently more challenging and difficult to scale~\citep{zhang2024unveiling,zhou2023solving}, highlighting the urgent need for a scalable PMP approach for reasoning tasks.
+Compared to other tasks, manually annotating preference data for reasoning is inherently more challenging to scale~\citep{zhang2024unveiling,zhou2023solving}, highlighting the urgent need for a scalable PMP approach for reasoning tasks.